-a.
-Secova pays the Company the sum of \$15,000 on execution of the term sheet (received);

-- b.
-Secova pays the Company the sum of \$60,000 on Exchange approval (received); - c.
-Secova pays the Company the sum of \$125,000 and has incurred \$500,000 in exploration on the first anniversary of the execution of the Agreement (the "Effective Date") (not received); - d.
-Secova pays the Company the sum of \$300,000 and has incurred a further \$750,000 in exploration on the second anniversary of the Effective Date; - e.
-Secova will incur a further \$1,000,000 in exploration by the third anniversary of the Effective Date; and - f.
-Secova will incur a further \$1,500,000 in exploration by the fourth anniversary of the Effective Date.
+- a.
+Secova pays the Company the sum of \$15,000 on execution of the term sheet (December 30, 2014) (received); - b.
+Secova pays the Company the sum of \$60,000 on the date of execution of the Agreement (received); - c.
+Secova pays the Company the sum of \$125,000 on the first anniversary of the execution of the term sheet (not received); - d.
+Secova pays the Company the sum of \$300,000 on the second anniversary of the execution of the term sheet; - e Secova will incur \$500,000 in exploration during the 18 month period following the execution of the term sheet (not completed); - f.
+Secova will incur a further \$750,000 in exploration during the 24 month period following the execution of the term sheet; - g.
+Secova will incur a further \$1,000,000 in exploration by the third anniversary of the execution of the term sheet; and - h.
+Secova will incur a further \$1,500,000 in exploration by the fourth anniversary of the execution of the term sheet.

-Secova shall act as operator and in circumstances where Secova earns the 90% interest in the Property, Tres-Or would revert to a 10% carried interest through to commercial production.
-In addition, Secova would grant to Tres-Or the right to receive a resource payment (the "Resource Payment") based on the initial NI 43-101 compliant resource estimate on the claims, such payment to be equal to \$30 for each gold ounce equivalent categorized as "measured", \$25 for each gold ounce equivalent categorized as "inferred" to be paid from the proceeds of commercial production after deducting operating costs and other senior payments.
-If Secova chooses to remain at a 65% ownership interest then a joint venture will be formed with Tres-Or and the Resource Payment would be payable within 180 days of the joint venture formation.
-The agreement is subject to TSX Venture Exchange approval.
+In September 2016, the Company announced that Secova has executed an Amended and Restated Option Agreement (the "Amended Agreement") to earn up to a 90% interest in the consolidated Duvay Gold Project.
+Under the Amended Agreement, Tres-Or grants to Secova the sole and exclusive right and option to acquire an undivided 65% right, title and interest in the Duvay Gold Project by paying to the Optionor the sum of \$500,000 (of which \$200,000 has been received to date), and incurring \$3,250,000 in exploration expenses over a three (3) year period.
+Under the new arrangements, Tres-Or and Secova have consolidated the 105 Duvay claims and Secova will cause to transfer a 100% interest in 69 Chenier claims forming a large and contiguous Duvay land package, where Secova will complete \$750,000 in exploration expenditures by the end of March 2017.
+Secova can earn an additional 25% ownership by funding a pre-feasibility study and making aggregate expenditures of \$12 million to bring the property towards production.
+Secova shall act as operator and in circumstances where Secova earns a 90% interest in the Duvay Gold Project, then Tres-Or would revert to a 10% carried interest through to commercial production.
+In addition, Secova would grant to Tres-Or the right to receive a resource payment (the "Resource Payment") based on the initial NI 43-101 compliant resource estimate on the claims.
+The Resource Payment will be equal to \$30.00 for each gold ounce equivalent categorized as "measured", \$25.00 for each gold ounce categorized as "indicated", and \$15.00 for each gold ounce categorized as "inferred" to be paid from proceeds of commercial production after deducting operating costs and other senior payments.
+If Secova chooses to remain at a 65% ownership interest, then a joint venture will be formed with Tres-Or and the Resource Payment would be payable within 180 days of the joint venture formation.